 International schools in Panama are mainly based in the capital Panama City, with a scattering of campuses in other cities including Colon, Coronado and David.
 Buoyed by revenues from the Panama Canal, the small country has the second most-competitive economy in Latin America and attracts expatriates from around the globe.

-King’s College Panama was set up in 2012 by the King’s Group, which runs schools in Spain and the UK, and follows the English national curriculum leading to IGCSEs.
-It teaches children aged three to 16 [2017-18] and is planning to open an A-level programme.
+King’s College Panama was set up in 2012 by the King’s Group, which runs schools in Spain and the UK, and follows the English national curriculum leading to IGCSEs and A-levels.

 The private sector also includes a smorgasbord of schools teaching in other languages including French, Japanese and Chinese, as well as institutions catering to Jewish, Muslim and Catholic communities.